HuldaClaraGestsdottir/Clara-Gestsdottir/README.md

 [<img width="182" alt="Other 5" src="https://github.com/HuldaClaraGestsdottir/Clara-Gestsdottir/assets/161101029/f9099ff7-ff47-44de-a996-8fdfe1b645a1">](#Other)

 ## About Me
-My name is Clara Gestsdottir and I am a current Business Analyst major at the University of Denver.
-I grew up in Iceland and what brought me to Denver is the great representation of Daniels College of Business and the Denver Women's Golf Program, which I am a member of.
-I have been playing golf since I can remember and it is something that has sculpured me as a person.
-I am hard working, percise, coachable and great at managing my time.
+My name is Clara Gestsdottir, and I am a current Business Analyst major at the University of Denver.
+I grew up in Iceland, and what brought me to Denver is the great representation of Daniels College of Business and the Denver Women's Golf Program, which I am a member of.
+I have been playing golf since I can remember, and it is something that has sculpted me as a person.
+I am hard-working, precise, coachable, and great at managing my time.
 ### Contact Information
  <ul>
     <li>Email: Clara.gestsdottir@du.edu</li>